codybuell/shellbot/README.md

-# Streaming ChatGPT for Shell and Neovim
+# Streaming LLM for Shell and Neovim

 AI assistants are transformational for programmers.
-However, ChatGPT 4 is also relatively slow.
-Streaming its responses greatly improves the user experience.
+However, models like ChatGPT 4 are also relatively slow.
+Streaming their responses greatly improves the user experience.
 These utilities attempts to bring these tools closer to the command-line and editor while preserving streaming.
 There are three parts here:

 1. A Rust binary that streams completion responses to stdin
 2. A shell script that builds a little REPL over that binary